 While the Village does have one wheelchair that is available upon request, we suggest that you bring your own wheelchair if you require one.
 Requests for use of the wheelchair we have onsite should be made to the Museum Shop attendant.

 What school programs do you offer and when?

-The Museum offers a variety of educational programs that are specific to the time of year and season.
-Please visit our School Programs page at https://langpioneervillage. ca/education/education-programs/
+The Museum offers a variety of virtual educational programs that can be accessed from your own learning environment.
+Please visit our Virtual Education Programs page at https://www.langpioneervillage.ca/education/virtual-programs/

 What are the dates of your special events?

 To see what special events we have scheduled, please visit our Special Events page at https://langpioneervillage.ca/see-do/events/.